vincent-queimado/express-prisma-ts-boilerplate/readme.md

 -   `npm run test:watch`: run functional tests in watch mode
 -   `npm run prisma:format`: check .prisma files format
 -   `npm run prisma:migrate`: reads the data sources and data model definition to create a new migration
--   `npm run prisma:generate`: reads all above mentioned information from the Prisma schema to generate the correct data source client code
+-   `npm run prisma:generate`: reads all above mentioned information to generate the data source
 -   `npm run prisma:generate:watch`: watch the Prisma schema and rerun after a change
 -   `npm run prisma:reset`: reset your database and apply all migrations, all data will be lost
 -   `npm run prisma:seed`: seed the database